nic6911/BeeSMART/README.md

 Assembly: https://youtu.be/FqwLseU3cSM

 ### Specs
 An accuracy of +/- 5g is achievable.
-The amount to fill can be selected in the range from 100 to 750g.
+The amount to fill can be selected in the range from 50g to 20kg (Be mindful of the scale's maximum load, which may be significantly less than 20kg !).
 See the user manual for more information: https://github.com/nic6911/BeeSMART/blob/main/EN_BeeSMART_manual.pdf